-- c) Individual School Closure: Closure is recommended based on the number of cases, the percentage of the teacher/students/staff that are positive for COVID-19, and following consultation with the County Health Officer.
-For example, school closure may be appropriate in any of the following scenarios: - i) Within a 14-day period, an outbreak has occurred in 25% or more stable groups in the school. - ii) Within a 14-day period, at least three outbreaks have occurred in the school AND more than 5% of the school population is infected. - iii) TheCHO may also determine school closure is warranted for other reasons, including results from public health investigation or other local epidemiological data. - d) Reopening: Public Health and the school will be in communication throughout this process.
+- a) Individual School Closure: Closure is recommended based on the number of cases, the percentage of the teacher/students/staff that are positive for COVID-19, and following consultation with the County Health Officer.
+For example, school closure may be appropriate in any of the following scenarios: - i) Multiple cases in multiple Stable Groups at a school - ii) There are at least 10 cases or 5 percent of the total number of teachers/student/staff cases within a 14-day period, depending on the size and physical layout of the school. - iii) Public health investigation or other local epidemiological data results in the County Health Officer recommending school closure. - b) Reopening: Public Health and the school will be in communication throughout this process.
 School and school districts can typically reopen after 14 days and the following: - i) Cleaning and disinfection have occurred; - ii) Public health investigation is complete - iii) Local public health is consulted and has no concerns with re-opening.